ziglef/Overly-Delusional-Transcendence/README.md

 In each of Player B's upkeeps that player selects one card from his hand and discards it.
 Then that player adds the bottom card of his deck to his hand.

 Player A thinks this is not enough so he also adds a rule saying that Player B always skips his declare attackers step on all turns.

+## Information Availability

+Even though Player A and Player B will have access to all the information and rules above the other players **might not**.

+To keep things more fun and interesting